ResearchComputing/Documentation/docs/running-jobs/squeue-status-codes.md

 ## `squeue` status and reason codes

-The `squeue` command details a variety of information on an active job’s status including reasons why a job has a particular status.
+The `squeue` command details a variety of information on an active job’s status including state and reason codes.
 The following tables outline a variety of job state and reason codes you may encounter when using squeue to check on your jobs. *__Job state codes__* describe a job’s current state in queue (e.g. pending,